mirzaghaderi/IdeoKar/README.md

 # IdeoKar2

-A Java desktop tool for extracting chromosomal/karyotypic parameters from metaphase chromosome-spread images and building ideograms, including multi-row ideograms for allopolyploids (one row per genome) or multi-row ideograms for multi-species.
+A Java tool for extracting chromosomal/karyotypic parameters from metaphase chromosome-spread images and building ideograms, including multi-row ideograms for allopolyploids (one row per genome) or multi-row ideograms for multi-species.